massimobernava/proteo/index.md

 - Sqlite and Ejdb for
 - Tensorflow for

 The code is written in C to be massively cross-compatible.
-Right now we support five operating systems (Windows, OSX, Linux, iOS, Android).
+Client support five operating systems (Windows, OSX, Linux, iOS, Android).
 The API is designed to be minimal and easy to grasp.

 Proteo is distributed under the MIT License.
 This gives everyone the freedoms to use Proteo in any context: commercial or non-commercial, public or private, open or closed source.

+## Installation
+Questa è la procedura per l'installazione del client e per il server per le diverse piattaforme.

 ## Server

 sudo apt install git cmake lua5.1 liblua5.1-0-dev libssl-dev libcurl4-openssl-dev libsqlite3-dev libmicrohttpd-dev libjson-c-dev libenet-dev

 ## Client

-### Installation
-Questa è la procedura per l'installazione del client per le diverse piattaforme.

 ### Linux
 Testata su Ubuntu ...
 Raspberry ...